So, you’ve made your resort reservations and booked your flights. Now, how will you get from the airport to your resort?

 This means that if you are taking Magical Express, you will need to pick up your luggage from the luggage carousel and carry it with you to the bus.
 Additionally, you will not be able to check-in for your flight or check your bags at the resort on your departure day.

-For the most updated info on traveling to Walt Disney World during this re-opening phase, be sure to read our advice on what you need to know.
+For the most updated info on traveling to Walt Disney World during 2021 and beyond, be sure to read our advice on what you need to know.

 What is Magical Express?